pstaender/silverstripe-docker/README.md

 ## Usage

-Just use / setup your SilverStripe project inside this folder with the given `_ss_environment.php` and your site should be available on `http://localhost:8020/`.
+Just use / setup your SilverStripe project inside the `www` folder with the given `_ss_environment.php` and your site should be available on `http://localhost:8020/`.

 **This docker environment is made for development only - please don't ever use this in production.**